 Unsurprisingly, the film sets us up for a sequel.
 In the Mario games, Luigi is the marginally younger sibling, but Hoskins is considerably older than a 29-year-old Leguizamo, which means Luigi hooks up with Princess Daisy rather than Mario… kind of.
 At the end the two part ways when Luigi chooses to return to New York and Princess stays out of duty to her people.
 I mean, really?
 Is that New York plumbing job really important enough to abandon the delectable Ms. Mathis?
 I know they barely know each other but I know which life I’d choose.
 Their separation doesn’t last long ― three weeks to be exact ― as Daisy returns with the promise of a new adventure, and Mario and Luigi are well up for it, though you have to think that Hoskins and Leguizamo were somewhat less enthused.

 According to the movie’s box office returns, audiences felt much the same way.
-After so much stress and conflict and so many ill feelings, Nintendo’s venture into the realms of Hollywood proved a huge financial failure, taking a $27,100,000 hit on a movie that cost an estimated $48,000,000.
+After so much stress and conflict and so many ill feelings, Nintendo’s venture into the realms of Hollywood proved a huge financial failure, the company taking a $27,100,000 hit on a movie that cost an estimated $48,000,000.
 This was enough to convince Nintendo to give up on the movie business indefinitely, though a webcomic sequel did materialise in conjunction with one of the film’s original screenwriters in 2013.
 The movie has achieved a certain level of cult status in the years since its release, both from fans of the video games and people with a taste for ‘so bad it’s good’ movies.
 For me, Super Mario Brothers: The Movie doesn’t quite fall into that category, thanks mostly to a superlative cast who somehow escape this haphazard experiment unscathed.
 Morton and Jankel described themselves as coming from the “Tim Burton school of filmmaking”, and they were certainly bold in their ambitions, but the movie is more a failed attempt at quirkiness, one that isn’t at all appropriate to the context.

 Super Mario Bros: The Movie‘s bold and assertive tagline, ‘This ain’t no game’ was a noble effort at setting the film apart and preparing audiences for its radical departure from the fluffy, yet sinister land of the Mushroom Kingdom, but in hindsight that tagline actually works as a denouncement of the movie.
 The fact is, this ain’t no Mario game; as an adaptation of a money-spinning property aimed primarily at kids it’s a complete misfire.
 If you look at the movie as a reimagining, it’s rather fun and visually impressive, but when Disney, a company responsible for shaping animation in the Western world, tells you that you’re targeting the wrong audience, you know you’ve missed the point entirely from a commercial standpoint.
 Experimentation is all well and good, but when it comes to themes and characters this ingrained, convention is your greatest ally.
 Someone, somewhere, had taken too many magic mushrooms, and somewhere along the line it turned into a very bad trip indeed.